moduloTech/toolbox/README.md

 Functions should have comments inside & outside:
 * Inside
   * Reading the comments should describe everything going on in the function.
+  * The main goal of your comments should always be to explain **WHY** the code is written.
+  * Your code and the namings you use can convey the **what** and the **how**, but it is almost impossible to explicit the **why** using pure code.
-  * I know, Ruby is super easy to read and doesn't require much commenting.
-Don't be a player here, just comment your code like it was designed to send a rocket on the moon.
+  * Although Ruby is super easy to read and doesn't require much commenting, explicit the **what** and the **how** of the code.
+  * Don't be a player!
+Comment your code like it was designed to send a rocket on the moon.
 And yes, we do send rockets on the moon!
 * Outside
   * Add your name along with the list of authors
   * Add a short description about what the function does